emilk/bon/README.md

 * All forward slashes will be escaped in output

 ### BON -> JSON -> BON
-* Problem: NaN/Inf floats
+* Problem: NaN/Inf floats are supported by BON, but not by JSON
 	* Damn JSON for not supporting these.
 Discussion [here](http://lavag.org/topic/16217-cr-json-labview/?p=99058).
-	* Write JSON:
+	* BON->JSON, encode:
-		* +Inf as 1e99999  (will overflow naturally)
+		* +Inf as  1e99999  (will overflow naturally to infinity)
-		* -Inf as -1e99999 (will underflow naturally)
+		* -Inf as -1e99999  (will underflow naturally to negative infinity)
-		* NaN as 0e666
+		* NaN  as  0e666    (will be decoded as zero by standard JSON parser)
-	* Read JSON:
+	* JSON->BON:
-		* Helpfully detect the above notations, as well as other common notations (.inf, .nan, ...)
+		* Helpfully detect the above notations

 # Codes